Executives, you might NOT be maximizing LinkedIn in a way that will help get you hired.

 Your LinkedIn About section (formerly called Summary) is a great tool for presenting a snapshot of your brand and value proposition.
 However, many people mistake this for the resume summary of qualifications, and insert a long, dull paragraph.

-I can’t say this enough!
+I can’t say this enough as a LinkedIn Profile writer!
 Online copywriting is much different than writing for printed or emailed documents.
 You’ll need to create your profile so that it can easily be read online, using FIRST-PERSON language to create engagement.

 Rather than use your resume summary, instead write a more personalized account of your background and qualifications, breaking up the text visually so that employers can quickly scan through for key words.